What is a Tenants-in-Common (TIC) investment?

-The financial advisor should ensure that the investment that is being recommended is suitable for their clients.
+Your financial advisor should only recommend investments that are suitable for their clients.
 The financial advisor should conduct a suitability analysis on a holistic level.
 Liquidity needs, time horizon, risk tolerance, age, income, are just a few categories an advisor should take into account prior to recommending any investment.
 Once that is completed the brokerage firm must ensure that due diligence was completed at every level of each investment.

 In 2005 FINRA issued multiple notices reminding brokerage firms that they cannot recommend TIC based only on the information they received by the sponsoring company.
 As a matter of fact, the Firm is legally required to conduct a “reasonable investigation” of their own accord to confirm there is no misrepresentation on the sponsors end.
 These safe guards are in place to protect the investor, but unfortunately sometimes they are overlooked.

 The foregoing information, which is all publicly available, is being provided by The White Law Group.
 If you have suffered losses as a result of a financial advisor’s misleading representations of a Tenants-in-Common (TIC) or DST investment we may be able to help.
 The securities attorneys of The White Law Group can file a FINRA arbitration claim to recover your losses.